kubernetes-sigs/descheduler/README.md

 ### RemovePodsViolatingNodeTaints

 This strategy makes sure that pods violating NoSchedule taints on nodes are removed.
 For example there is a pod "podA" with a toleration to tolerate a taint ``key=value:NoSchedule`` scheduled and running on the tainted node.
 If the node's taint is subsequently updated/removed, taint is no longer satisfied by its pods' tolerations and will be evicted.
-The policy file should look like this.
+The policy file should look like:

 ````
 apiVersion: "descheduler/v1alpha1"